MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 Network Connection Status Indicator (NCSI) detects Internet connectivity and corporate network connectivity status.
 NCSI sends a DNS request and HTTP query to http://www.msftconnecttest.com/connecttest.txt to determine if the device can communicate with the Internet.
 For more info about NCIS, see [The Network Connection Status Icon](http://blogs.technet.com/b/networking/archive/2012/12/20/the-network-connection-status-icon.aspx).

-In versions of Windows 10 prior to Windows 10, version 1607, the URL was http://www.msftncsi.com.
+In versions of Windows 10 prior to Windows 10, version 1607 and Windows Server 2016, the URL was http://www.msftncsi.com.

 You can turn off NCSI through Group Policy: